 The first year of the Premier League was won by April 25th, with Ryomyong coming in as runners up.
 As a result both teams will take part in the 2019 AFC Cup entering in the East Asia Zone qualifying round.

-Can you watch a live football match in North Korea?
+So, can you watch a live football match in North Korea?
 The simple answer is yes!
 Join us at the DPRK football and microbreweries tour for that classic combination of booze and footie!.